Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The route departs the town of São Pedro Moel on a short section of cobbled street and immediately follows a paved, dedicated bike lane that alternates between pine forests and the coast with ocean views.
-In the busier town of Nazaré, use caution on the steep descent through narrow streets and along the beach-front bike lane (you will ride on sidewalk for a few hundred meters).
-After leaving town you will turn inland along a flat paved road and join the riverside bike lane and country roads, ascending gradually to the town of Alcobaça.
+The route departs the town of São Pedro de Moel with a short stretch of cobbled street before joining a paved, dedicated bike lane that alternates between pine forests and coastal sections offering ocean views.
+In the busier town of Nazaré, use caution on the steep descent through narrow streets and along the beachfront bike lane (you will ride on the sidewalk for a few hundred meters).
+After leaving town, turn inland onto a flat, paved road, then follow a riverside bike lane and quiet country roads as you gradually ascend to the town of Alcobaça.

-Here, a two-night stay allows for a beachside rest day or a choice of two optional rides.
-Dinner is on your own and the seaside town’s restaurants are just a short walk away.
+With time to unwind, you can enjoy a beachside rest day or opt for one of two optional rides.
+Dinner is on your own this evening, and the town’s many inviting restaurants are all within walking distance.

 Today's Ride Choices